diegomorales30/NullPointers/user.md

 Effort Estimation: 10 minutes.

 2: Data Validation

 As manager, I want to be sure that my system is going to catch all possible mistakes as I enter data so that I can be sure that when I fetch the data it is totally accurate.

 Elaboration: I should be able to freely interact with the software in the sense that I will not be able to make a critical mistake.
 I want to be sure that our data, when accessed, represents the truth as we have been told, so we can confidently distribute our pet food.

 Constraints: none.

-    Effor Estimation: varies.
+Effort Estimation: varies.

-3:
+3: Security

+As a manager or team member, it is vital that the information is stored in a secure manner so that we know the data was only manipulated by team members.

+Elaboration: Since we offer a free service, inventory is managed with strict protocals.
+A recipient must prove that they are below income thresholds, and that they only recive the food 7 times a year.
+For this reason, we must ensure that we have a password safe system where only team members are able to change these qualifications.

+Constraints: none.

+Effort Estimation: varies.